JAndrassy/WiFiEspAT/README.md

 The library functions with bool as return type return false in case of fail.
 The functions which return a value return 0 or - 1 in case of error, depending on the semantic of the function.
 To get the reason of the error the sketch can test the WiFi.getLastDriverError().
 The error codes are enumerated in util/EspAtDrvTypes.h.

 For some functions 0 or false as returned value can have a meaning of error or be a valid return value.
-For example if you call `read(buffer, size)` without previously testing if bytes are available, then returned 0 can have the meaning of no bytes available or error occurred.
+For example if you call `readBytes`, which has unsigned return type, without previously testing if bytes are available, then returned 0 can have the meaning of no bytes available or error occurred.

 ### UART Flow Control